Russia working on oil industry support after tax hikes, says deputy PM Novak

 Currently, the tax is applied to a restricted number of oilfields in Russia, and the finance ministry has been sceptical about its impact.

-Deputy Finance Minister Alexei Sazanov said last week that the government did not plan to extend the profit-based tax to more oilfields until 2024.
-(Reporting by Vladimir Soldatkin; editing by Emelia Sithole-Matarise)
+Sazanov said last week that the government did not plan to extend the profit-based tax to more oilfields until 2024.

 Our Standards: The Thomson Reuters Trust Principles.